 To give your important files on NAS a double guarantee, it’s better to backup them to a different place, a NAS to NAS backup, for example.
 Thus you can simply restore these files when one QNAP NAS fails and the data gets lost.

 Why incremental backup QNAP NAS to NAS?

-Besides, all the image files in an incremental backup series share a sequential relationship, so the data can be recovered to the state it used to be when any of the incremental backups was done.
+Besides, all the image files in an incremental backup series share a sequential relationship, so the data can be recovered to any earlier version that has been backed up.